WackyStudio/flatblog-engine/README.md

     - to make it possible to alert RSS readers about new posts

 # Commands
-- build - build the source file into Static HTML files
+- build - build the source file into Static HTML files *DONE*
-- create:post - Scaffold out a new blog post
+- create:post - Scaffold out a new blog post *DONE*
-- create:page - Scaffold out a new page
+- create:page - Scaffold out a new page *DONE*
     - --template place

 # Needed Tech